AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 ### DNS Forge

-[DNS Forge](https://dnsforge.de/) is a redundant DNS resolver with an ad-blocker and no logging provided by [adminforge](https://adminforge.de/).
+[DNS Forge](https://dnsforge.de/) is a redundant DNS resolver with an ad blocker and no logging provided by [adminforge](https://adminforge.de/).

 | Protocol       | Address                                            |                |
 |----------------|----------------------------------------------------|----------------|